ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 PX-MBT is written in Java.
 It requires Java-11 or higher.
 The project is Maven-based.

+   * Clone or download a zip of this project and unzip it.
+Then, go to the project root.
    * To build just do `mvn compile` from the project's root.
 This will automatically download all its dependencies and then compile the project.
-   * If you want to install the project into your local Maven repository, do `mvn install -DskipTests` (skip the tests, as some of them are actually experiments rather than pure-tests).
+   * If you want to install the project into your local Maven repository, do `mvn install -DskipTests`.

+Some of the packages used by PX-MBT are distributed from jitpack.
+If some fails to download (e.g. maybe jitpack site is down) you can install it manually.
+[See the instructions here.](./jitpack_packagges.md)

-#### Examples
+#### Examples/demos

+Some examples/demos are provided below.
+To run them you first need to build PX-MBT (see above "How to build").

   * [A quick example (MiniDungeon)](./docs/MD_L5.md)
   * [A simple example with Lab Recruits](./docs/LR_3rooms.md)